tiarno/reachtim/content/articles/pdfmanip.md

 Since blank pages are not added to the output file, the result is that the new output file is a copy of the source but with no blank pages.

 ## Split
 You want to split one PDF into separate one-page PDFs.
-Create a new file for each page and write that file as you iterate through the source PDF.
+Create a new file for each page and write it to disk as you iterate through the source PDF.

     :::python
     from PyPDF2 import PdfFileWriter, PdfFileReader